Anne Eichholtzer (PhD). Wildlife to Wellbeing; the multiple values of citizen science and new technology.

 Kristina MacDonald (PhD).
 Response of reptile communities to the interaction between fire and invasive predators (foxes, cats), and potential for artificial refuges to reduce their impact.
 Collaborators: Tim Doherty, Bronwyn Hradsky (Melbourne Uni)

 Completed!
 Movement, spatial population dynamics, conservation in fragmented landscapes

 Tim Doherty (Alfred Deakin Post-Doctoral fellow) Spatial and movement ecology in fragmented and burnt landscapes.

-Sara Balouch (PhD) Impact of Agriculture Land Management on Reptiles in Chakwal Pakistan, and central NSW Australia.
+Sara Balouch (2021) Impact of Agriculture Land Management on Reptiles in Chakwal Pakistan, and central NSW Australia.
 Collaborators: Tim Doherty, Muhammad Rais (Arid Agriculture University, Rawalpindi, Pakistan)

-Tim Garvey (PhD) Devising commercial forest practices that support metapopulations of threatened Tasmanian frogs L. raniformis and L. peronii.
+Tim Garvey (2021) Devising commercial forest practices that support metapopulations of threatened Tasmanian frogs L. raniformis and L. peronii.
 Collaborators: Pep Turner, Amy Koch (Tas Forest Practices Authority)

 Nicole Hansen (PhD, 2018) Herpetofauna responses to agricultural matrix management

 Kat Ng (PhD 2018) Beetle responses to agricultural matrix management